Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### About me. &nbsp;

 I'm a finance enthusiast and a compulsive coder 👨🏻‍💻 currently working at [Acumen](https://acumen.digital).
 I love exploring new technologies everyday and never pass up on an opportunity to learn 📱.
 I'm also immensely passionate about guiding and mentoring others who are new to the field 👨‍🏫.
-If there is one motto I live by, it's "Ship Good Code" 🚢 :)
+If there is one motto I live by, it's "One good work is better than 5 mediocre ones" 🚢 :)

 Like My Work?